 Hello!
 My name is Queeny, and I’m a Grade 10 student at York House School.
 I’m a passionate dancer who teaches ballet to young students and leads weekly dance therapy sessions for seniors.
 I love connecting with people of all ages and abilities, creating inclusive spaces where everyone can enjoy movement and feel supported.
 Through my work, I hope to build community, foster confidence in individuals, and share what I have to offer with others.

 Hi, I'm Will!
-I'm a grade 11 student at Thomas Haney.
-I like art, video games, and history.
+I'm a Grade 11 student at Thomas Haney Secondary School.
+I enjoy art, video games, and history, and I like learning about the past while exploring my creativity through art.

 Hi all!
 I'm Chelsea Jiang, grade 11 student at Thomas Haney Secondary.
 Some of my favourite things to do are theatre and art, drawing Specifically!
 My favorite classes in school include Law and English!
 A cool fact about me is that I also specialize in classical singing.
 I'm all about making a fun and inclusive environment for everyone to enjoy, and meeting new people!